 South Lanarkshire Council Education Resources have published a series of leaflets and posters for establishments and for parents/carers which aim to share information on attachment theory and on how this can inform the ways in which we support children and young people.

-These are available in schools and on the South Lanarkshire Council Staff Learning Centre Sway.
+These are available in schools and on the SLC Staff Learning Centre Sway accessible by teachers and staff.

 10) School Improvement